-On the wall next to Room 14 you will find the activity boards with the activity signup sheets.
+On the wall near Room #11, you will find the activity boards with the activity signup sheets.
 One board will announce all the activities for the week with signup sheets.
 The signup sheet and activity announcement will explain when and where the activity is, who is leading the activity, any fees involved and any other special information that you may need to know.